Flying through the entirety of Doctor Who. Originally with cake, but now with guests

 Peter mentions the Star Trek: The Next Generation episode Skin of Evil as another TV episode containing a high-concept puddle.
 It’s famously not very good, as Joe and Nathan discovered in this episode of Untitled Star Trek Project.

-You’ll be relieved and probably unsurprised to learn that Nathan is wrong: John Peel doesn’t claim that Genesis of the Daleks took place in 1831.
+And you’ll be unsurprised to learn, again, that Nathan is wrong about John Peel: he doesn’t claim that Genesis of the Daleks took place in 1831.
 However, TARDIS Wikia dates it as set in the 15th or 16th centuries, probably because in The Daleks, one of the Daleks claims that there were two races on Skaro 500 years ago.
 But the whole idea is absolutely enervating, don’t you think?

 The squishy thing Todd mentions as a possible companion for the Doctor is, of course, Mr Huffle from The Return of Doctor Mysterio.
 The Doctor does apparently take it with him at the end of the story.